Hansa-Brandenburg W.29: Postwar use

 The terms of the Treaty of Versailles forced Germany to destroy or turn over all military aircraft to the victorious Allies and forbade production of military aircraft after it was signed in June 1919.
-The Allied Naval Armistice Commission organized a force of German seaplanes to search for and destroy naval mines by gunfire after the war that included 25 unarmed W.29s.
+The Allied Naval Armistice Commission organized a force of German seaplanes to search for and destroy naval mines by rifle fire after the war that included 25 unarmed W.29s.
 The German airline Deutsche Luft-Reederei operated at least one W.29 as a mail plane.

-The Hungarian Soviet Republic ordered production of the W.29 at UFAG to restart.
-At least two were completed, which, with the W.29 completed for Austria-Hungary, were operated by the 9th Floatplane Squadron operating from the Danube River near Budapest and saw combat against Czechoslovakian and Romanian forces in 1919.
+The Hungarian Soviet Republic, the successor state to the Kingdom of Hungary in the Austro-Hungarian Empire, ordered production of the W.29 at UFAG to restart.
+At least two were completed, which, with the W.29 completed for Austria-Hungary, were operated by the 9th Floatplane Squadron operating from the Danube River near Budapest and saw combat against Czechoslovak and Romanian forces in 1919.

 Hansa-Brandenburg was able to continue to build W.29s, albeit in small numbers, until mid-1919.
 The British took seven W.29s and tested them at the MAEE (Marine Aircraft Experimental Establishment) in Felixstowe, one of which had been completed after the war.
 The Italians took three floatplanes and the Japanese fifteen, four of which were produced postwar.
 Nothing is known of the fates of the British and Italian aircraft but the Imperial Japanese Navy (IJN) copied the design and placed it into service.